MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-pepare-lab-environment.md

 1. Select **Install now**.

-1. On the **Activate Windows** screen, insert a valid product key or select **I don't have a product key** if you are using an evaluation edition.
+1. On the **Activate Windows** screen, insert a valid product key, or select **I don't have a product key** if you're using an evaluation edition.

 1. On the **Application notices and license terms** screen, if the terms are acceptable check the checkbox that you accept the license terms and then select **Next**.